When is the best time to see the northern lights?

 If you need transportation from Kiruna to Abisko we can help you with the transfer.
 Please tell us when you make the booking of the tour.

-On our 6 day tour we do include all transfers in the tour package for you.
+On all our tours we do include all transfers in the package price for you.

 Just tell us if you have any additional questions!